oa-labs/arc-ai-digital-ocean/README.md

 - [Shared Library](lib/README.md) - Common functionality and agent services
 - [Web File Manager](web/README.md) - S3 file management web interface
 - [CLI Tool](cli/) - Command-line interface for agent interaction

+## Future

+- This was built on DigitalOcean, which is a pretty basic platform, and it would be nice to try it on a more feature-rich platform from one of the major cloud vendors.
+- It would be nice to have some connectors to get custom information from Ruddr, JIRA, HubSpot, etc.
+- It would be nice to have per-channel rag databases.
+- It would be nice to have the ability to have scheduled agent posts, for example, to the CS sales channel news on startups that have received funding.
+- It would be nice to have a more robust logging and monitoring system.

 ## License